UBC-CIC/parkinsons-survey-app/README.md

 # Credits

-This application was architected and developed by Timothy Jin, with guidance from the UBC CIC technical and project management teams.
+This application was architected and developed by Timothy Jin, with project assistance by Sophie Mok.
+A special thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.